CHARLOTTE NORTH CAROLINA BAT REMOVAL SERVICE

 Bats are highly adaptable and set up roots in various environments such as woodlands, deserts, urban and suburban areas.
 They can be found all over the world and avoid only extreme climate zones such as particularly harsh deserts and the polar regions.
 Although bats do prefer warmer temperatures, they can survive in temperate environments also through hibernating during the winter.
 Bats will use the underside of bridges, tree cavities, caves, attics and barns to hibernate and/or roost.

-How did a bat get in the house?
+Do you have a bat in your house?

 Given that bat populations may be beneficial at times, some homeowners actually build bat houses near their gardens and around their houses to prevent bats from roosting in areas where they don’t want them.
 Given that bats likely will still target whatever structures are available, houses still remain susceptible unless homeowners take the time to seal off any potential entry points.
 Besides sealing openings and cracks, illuminating attic eaves and spaces at night can help to deter bats from roosting in those areas.
 Placing fans inside an attic to lower its temperature can be effective as well.